 - Sophisticated, well-implemented and well-tested components in the malware.
-Building such malware costs time and money and requires competent people: the attacker has resources.
+Building such malware takes a lot of time and money, and requires competent people: the attacker has resources.

 - Poor payment procedure (and non-functional decryption); the attacker had no intention to make money but to disrupt systems.

-- Ukrainian intel officer was murdered in Kiev on the very same day as NotPetya was launched.
+- Ukrainian intel officer was murdered in Kyiv on the very same day as NotPetya was launched.

 There are a lot of coincidences.
 But let’s not make too hasty judgements.
-There is also evidence that doesn’t not support this theory:
+Not all evidence support the theory, that NotPetya was Russia’s cyber operation against Ukraine::